code-423n4/docs/roles/certified-contributors/validators.md

     - The phase during which the issues were triaged, and
     - Final accuracy.
 - For Validator-improved submissions:  if the judge believes the validator added a measurable enhancement, they get a split of the value of the issue:
-    - 25% cut → small enhancement = moved submission from unsatisfactory to satisfactory
+    - 25% cut → small enhancement
-    - 50% cut → med enhancement = moved submission from invalid to valid
+    - 50% cut → med enhancement
-    - 75% cut → large enhancement = identified a more severe vulnerability
+    - 75% cut → large enhancement
 - Phases and points:
     - **Round 1** validations are worth 1 point each
     - **Round 2 (”limbo”)** validations validations are assigned a value on a curve based on the order of the submission (the "nonce") such that the later the submission is validated the more it is worth.
 The function for this is `steepness ^ (totalNonces - nonceOrder)` where steepness is set to `1.015`